waj-zaman/ROS2/ros2.md

 ### ROS2 Topics : A Topic is named bus over which nodes exchange messages in a publish-subscribe pattern.
 Its an asynchronous contact [publisher doesnt wait for the reciever to respond] in which there is many to many relationship of publishers and listners over a single Topic.
 This is used for streaming data like sensor readings, camera Images etc.

-### ROS2 Service : A Service is a synchronous request response communication between nodes.
-One node acts as a service server and another node acts as a service client.
-The client waits for the server to respond.
-This is a sunchronous one to one relationship between the server and the client.
-Used for descrete actions like RESET SIMULATION or ADD TWO NUMBERS.

 -Lets look at some topic commands.
 1. Terminal1 : `ros2 topic list` --> Gives me a list of topics that are available.
 2. Terminal1 : `ros2 topic info /topic_name` --> This command give me the description of the topic_name.
 The topic_name must be the actual name of the topic.
 We will know the type of message at this step.